-#2020-43 Local Government Support of Community/Municipal Broadband Networks 256 #2020-44 Federal Investment in Broadband Access: A Call for Universal Availability, Affordability and World- Class Quality 258 #2020-45 Local Government Support for Fairness and Truth in Advertising for Internet Service Providers 261 #2020-46 Affirming Support for Local Control of Broadband Infrastructure Siting 262 #2020-47 Calling for Updated Federal Safety Standards for Radiofrequency Emissions of Wireless Facilities 264
+#2021-54 Local Government Support of Community/Municipal Broadband Networks .
+275 #2021-55 Federal Investment in Broadband Access: A Call for Universal Availability, Affordability and World - Class Quality .
+277 #2021-56 Local Government Support for Fairness and Truth in Advertising for Internet Service Providers .
+280 #2021-57 Preserving Local Control of Broadband Infrastructure Siting .
+281 #2021-58 Calling for Updated Federal Safety Standards for Radiofrequency Emissions of Wireless Facilities .
+283 #2021-59 In Support of Municipal Data Ownership and Protection .
+285 #2021-60 In Support of Building Stronger Broadband Infrastructure in the Wake of the COVID-19 Pandemic Emergency .
+287 #2021-61 In Support of Digital Equity for American Communities .
+290